ModuleLoader/es-module-loader/README.md

   },
   translate: function (source, options) {
     return source;
+  },
+  link: function (source, options) {
+    return {
+      imports: ['some', 'dependencies'],
+      execute: function() {

       }
+    };
+  }
 });
 ```

+The above hooks are all optional, using the default System hooks when not present.

+For an overview of working with custom loaders, see [Yehuda Katz's essay](https://gist.github.com/wycats/51c96e3adcdb3a68cbc3) or the [ES6 Module Specification](http://wiki.ecmascript.org/doku.php?id=harmony:module_loaders).

 Define an ES6 module programatically (useful in optimized / production environments):